otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/01-php-basics.md

 **Resource:** https://www.php.net/manual/en/language.variables.php

-There are **four** main types of operators - arithmetic, assignment, comparison & logical.
+There are **four** main types of operators - arithmetic, assignment, comparison and logical.

 **Resource:** https://www.php.net/manual/en/language.operators.php

 Other rules for **PHP** variables:
 - Must start with a letter or the `_` underscore character.
 - Can not start with a number.
-Can only contain alpha numeric characters & underscores.
+Can only contain alpha numeric characters and underscores.
-- Names are case sensitive, i.e., `$hello` & `$HELLO` are two different variables.
+- Names are case sensitive, i.e., `$hello` and `$HELLO` are two different variables.

 ### Control Structures
 Code is grouped into two categories:
-- sequential - executing the code in the order in which it is written.
+- **sequential** - executing the code in the order in which it is written.
-- decision - executing the code depending on the value of a condition.
+- **decision** - executing the code depending on the value of a condition.

 **Question:** What is a control structure?